yash-pradhan/java-on-aca/install.md

     az account set --subscription <subscription-id>
     ```

+### Run the subscription preparation script

-Once you're signed in you can start running the setup scripts.
-The first script, `prepare.sh`, will register the required resources providers, and add any necessary extensions to Azure CLI.
+Now you'll run the script `prepare.sh` to register the required resources providers on your lab subscription, and also add any necessary extensions to the Azure CLI.

 1. In your command line windows, go to the root of the `java-on-aca` folder and run the script `./tools/prepare.sh`.